ricardobrg/website/src/docs/get-started/install/_get-sdk.md

 ## Get the Flutter SDK {#get-sdk}

- 1. Download the following installation bundle to get the latest {{site.sdk.channel}} release of the Flutter SDK:
+ 1. Download the following installation bundle to get the latest
+    {{site.sdk.channel}} release of the Flutter SDK:

     [(loading...)](#){:.download-latest-link-{{os}}.btn.btn-primary}

-    For other release channels, and older builds, see the [SDK archive][] page.
+    For other release channels, and older builds, see the [SDK releases][] page.

  1. Extract the file in the desired location, for example:

     {% comment %}